-Andrew Leblanc serves as managing partner of the Washington, DC office of Milbank, Tweed, Hadley & McCloy.
+Andrew Leblanc serves as managing partner of the Washington, DC office of Milbank.
 He is a member of the firm’s Financial Restructuring and Litigation & Arbitration Groups.

 Primary Focus & Experience

 Mr. Leblanc’s practice focuses on complex commercial litigation, financial restructuring and international arbitration, with a particular focus on contested issues arising in bankruptcy cases.
 He regularly represents official committees, secured and unsecured creditors, debtors, and bidders in bankruptcy cases, as well as financial institutions as defendants in adversary proceedings brought as part of bankruptcy cases.
 Mr. Leblanc’s practice is trial-focused, and he regularly appears before bankruptcy, district and appellate courts throughout the country.

-Mr. Leblanc’s significant recent representations include as lead trial counsel for the ad hoc group of noteholders in the In re Nortel Networks bankruptcy, an ad hoc group of creditors in Ultra Petroleum, the lead lender in Molycorp, Lightsquared Inc. in its bankruptcy and related litigation, the Refco litigation trustee in claims arising from the bankruptcy of Refco, LLC, the Transeastern defendants in a $500 million fraudulent transfer case in In re TOUSA, the lead lenders in the Texas Rangers bankruptcy, the lead second lien noteholders in the In re DBSD bankruptcy, and Vitro SAB, a Mexican glassmaker that filed a Chapter 15 petition in the United States.
+Mr. Leblanc’s significant recent representations include as lead trial counsel for the ad hoc group of noteholders in the In re Nortel Networks bankruptcy, an ad hoc group of creditors in Ultra Petroleum, the lead lender in Molycorp, Lightsquared Inc. in its bankruptcy and related litigation, the Refco litigation trustee in claims arising from the bankruptcy of Refco, LLC, the lead lenders in the Texas Rangers bankruptcy, the lead second lien noteholders in the In re DBSD bankruptcy, and Vitro SAB, a Mexican glassmaker that filed a Chapter 15 petition in the United States.

 Recognition & Accomplishments

 Mr. Leblanc has been recognized as one of the leading lawyers in America for bankruptcy litigation by Chambers USA, Benchmark Litigation and Lawdragon.
-Benchmark Litigation has additionally recognized Mr. Leblanc as one of the “Top 10 Bankruptcy Practitioners in America” and as the “Bankruptcy Lawyer of the Year” in both 2017 and 2018.
+Benchmark Litigation has additionally recognized Mr. Leblanc as one of the “Top 10 Bankruptcy Practitioners in America” and as the “Bankruptcy Lawyer of the Year” in 2017, 2018 and 2019.

 Mr. Leblanc “enjoys a unanimous reputation as one of the leading genuine bankruptcy litigators in the US.”
 (Benchmark Litigation 2018) “Andy is the real deal,” confirms a competitor.
 “He's not just a restructuring lawyer, he's not a litigator who just dabbles in bankruptcy, he is a true insolvency court fighter.
 Other clients go out of their way to avoid him – they didn't want him cross-examining their CEO!”
 One peer quips, “Andy Leblanc is the one bankruptcy litigator that I'm really worried about going up against.”